vivekagr/AWS-SAA-C02-Course/README.md

 ### Network Address Translation (NAT) Gateway

+Internet Gateways are Region-resilient, but NAT Gateways are AZ-resilient.

+NAT Gateway vs NAT Instance - **most important difference** which features on exams often is the security difference.
+NAT Gateway **can only use NACL**, while NAT Instances **can use NACL or Security Groups attached to the EC2 instance**.

 Set of different processes that can address IP packets by changing their source or destination addresses.